Need more servings?

 TIP: You can use any chicken pieces that you like, but I think the drumsticks work particularly well.
 The dark meat retains its juiciness during the oven cooking and picking up a drumstick guarantees you have to lick your sticky fingers!

-- Chicken: as mentioned in the above TIP, any chicken will do, but dark meat works best.
+- Chicken: as mentioned in the above TIP, any chicken will do, but dark meat works best for Sticky Lemon Chicken.
 If you use the breasts or wings you will need to reduce the cooking time to avoid drying the chicken out.
 Use a meat thermometer or instant read thermometer to determine doneness.

 - Rice: I like Jasmine rice with Sticky Lemon Chicken.
 Brown rice will work just fine.